-The B-5 Business zone greatly enhances the southerly portion of the Sylvan Avenue corridor.
+The B-5 Corporate Business zone classification greatly enhances the southerly portion of the Sylvan Avenue corridor.
 The increased landscaping and open space required will implement aesthetic and environmental improvements to the streetscape along this corridor while allowing the Borough to attract a major corporate facility.